nostr-protocol/nips/xx.md

 ## Abstract

 This specification provides an optional method for Nostr clients to generate deterministic private keys from Ethereum wallet signatures.
-This NIP proposes HMAC Key Derivation Function (HKDF) coupled with SHA-256 from ECDSA signatures (EIP-191) as an alternative to the Schnorr signatures (BIP-340), allowing Nostr to interact with Ethereum ecosystem.
+This NIP proposes HMAC Key Derivation Function (HKDF) coupled with SHA-256 from ECDSA signatures (EIP-191) as an alternative to the Schnorr signatures (BIP-340), allowing Nostr to interact with Ethereum ecosystem, and vice-versa.

 ## Terminology
 ### a) Username